jdjakub/phd-thesis/ch-bl.md

 This bare-bones, low-level substrate does not require much development on top of the platform and so it is quicker to complete.
 The ontology of state is copied from the platform, and in this case the machine instructions can be inherited too.^[In general, the internal representation of code in the platform will be unavailable to us when programming with it, so we expect not to be able to inherit it.
 This low-level platform is a special case, where we do have access to code if we are willing to write instructions using their numerical codes.]
 Completing the substrate more quickly means we can start working in-system sooner, but there is a downside: it may be cumbersome to work with such minimal functionality.
 The unfortunate effect would be that we speed through a primitive substrate, only to suffer slow progress at the beginning of in-system development.

-Building back up from machine-code level may be an impressive hacker achievement or useful for pedagogy\ \cite{mu}.
+Building back up from machine-code level may be an impressive hacker achievement or useful for pedagogy\ \cite{Mu}.
 But it is clearly not optimal, speed-wise, when we already have a higher-level platform to program with.

 In the other direction, there is no limit to how fancy we could make the substrate in terms of high-level abstractions and convenient features.
 However, these would take much longer to implement and delay in-system development.
 Moreover, this risks doing a lot of work that can never benefit from in-system innovation, because the substrate's implementation will not be modifiable from within the system it supports.